alabou/NMOS-MatroxOnly/NMOS With Control Plane Security.md

 - According to TLS Certificate Type (TCT) configuration

-- Default: Vendor certificates or None (shall be configured in order to enable related configurations)
+- Default: Vendor certificates or None (MUST be configured in order to enable related configurations)

 - May be common for the Registration and Authorization accesses or specific to each one.